Escondida: Water consumption

 From 1998 to 2019 Escondida supplied itself with freshwater from a well field in the Monturaqui area of the Monturaqui-Negrillar-Tilopozo Aquifer located 78 km east of the mine.
-This well field had an installed capacity to extract 1400 liters per second.
+This well field had an installed capacity to extract 1400 L/s.
 In 2022 Escondida along with lithium-extracting company Albemarle and the nearby copper mine Zaldívar were brought to court over excessive groundwater extraction with associated damages to the environment and to the indigenous Atacameño people.
 Minera Escondida argued in courts that any effects of its water extraction have not had time to manifest downstream at the meadows of Tilopozo, due to the slow movement of groundwater, and hence that it was the extraction of the other two companies that had impacted it.
-In 2024 the First Environmental Court of Antofagasta ordered Minera Escondida to pay more than US$ 8 million in compensations related to the case.
+In 2024 the First Environmental Court of Antofagasta ordered Minera Escondida to pay more than US$8 million in compensations related to the case.

-In 2005, Degrémont Industry was asked to install a new Sea Water Reverse Osmosis desalination plant with capacity to produce 45 million litres of fresh water per day.
+In 2005, Degrémont Industry was asked to install a new Sea Water Reverse Osmosis desalination plant with a capacity to produce 45 ML of fresh water per day.

 As of 2024 present Escondida is wholly supplied with freshwater from a desalination plant near Caleta Coloso in the coast.

+2006 strike action

+After months of negotiations where workers demanded a 13% salary adjustment among other benefits in August 2006 mine workers organized in a union at Escondida went to strike for a total of 25 days.
+The strike ended after the company conceded to most demands and a 5% salary rise.